 Know how electronic tolls work.
 Puerto Rico uses an electronic tolling system on certain roads called AutoExpreso, which is similar to E-Z Pass in the mainland U.S. Travelers have reported that buying your own transponder to avoid paying the car rental company's fee is not an option, and that some toll booths might not have a cash option for payment.
 Consequently, you should accept the transponder fee if you plan to drive extensively around the main island.

-Speeds are in kilometers, not miles.
+Distance and speed is measured in kilometers, not miles.
 One notable difference between Puerto Rico and the U.S. is that driving speeds are measured in kilometers instead of miles.
 The signs will also be in Spanish, so it's best to familiarize yourself with some basic vocabulary before you go.

 Plan trips to neighboring islands carefully.
 While it is technically possible to transport cars in a cargo ferry to the neighboring islands of Culebra and Vieques, several travel websites warn that rental car companies generally prohibit this in their rental agreements.
 Trying it anyway is risky because trucks have priority over cars when competing for space on the boat, and you may not be able to return as planned.
 Therefore, it's best to plan a trip to the islands at the beginning or end of your vacation and rent a car there if you need one.